Glossary Of Employment Lawyer And Labor Board Terms

-Family Medical Leave Act (FMLA): Allows employees to request time off for family matters.
+Family and Medical Leave Act (FMLA): Allows employees to request time off for family matters.
 Independent contractors generally cannot benefit from the FMLA.
 However, if an employer has misclassified an employee as a private contractor and denied him or her leave, the employer may be liable under FMLA, as well as under violation of San Diego labor law, if the IRS reclassifies the worker in question as an employee.

 Federal Wage and Hour Law (FLSA): Determines national minimum wage, as well as national guidelines for overtime compensation, both of which may be modified by state laws.
 The FLSA generally does not protect independent contractors.
 However, if the IRS reclassifies a 1099 contractor as an employee, and the employer is found guilty of violating wage standards or failing to pay the worker for overtime, the employer can be required to pay back wages and other penalties to the employee.